• You are here:

 An HSA is participant-owned.
 That means you keep your HSA for the life of the account, no matter your job status or if you lose your health insurance.

-I had an eligible out-of-pocket expense in February 2017 but forgot to file a claim for it.
+I had an eligible out-of-pocket expense but forgot to file a claim for it.
 Can I receive reimbursement?

 You can file for reimbursement for any claim that was incurred after your HSA is established.
 There is no time limit for filing claims.
 You cannot file a claim for an expense that occurred prior to opening the HSA.